Circus: Performance

 A traditional circus performance is often led by a ringmaster who has a role similar to a Master of Ceremonies.
 The ringmaster presents performers, speaks to the audience, and generally keeps the show moving.
 The activity of the circus traditionally takes place within a ring; large circuses may have multiple rings, like the six-ringed Moscow State Circus.
 A circus often travels with its own band, whose instrumentation in the United States has traditionally included brass instruments, drums, glockenspiel, and sometimes the distinctive sound of the calliope.
+Performers have been traditionally referred to as artistes, although in recent years the term artists has also come into regular use.
+To some performers from multi-generational circus families, the term artiste is still preferred as it is considered to confer higher status than artist.
+Conversely, some performers from the circus school training route taken by many of the newer generations prefer the term artist as it is considered to be less pretentious than artiste.
+The physical and creative skills that circus artist/es perform are known as disciplines, and are often grouped for training purposes into the broad categories of juggling, equilibristics, acrobatics, aerial and clowning.
+These disciplines can be honed into individual acts, which can be performed independently and marketed to many different prospective circus employers, and also used for devising solo or collaborative work created specifically for a single project.